auth-broker/service-template/README.md

 ## Introduction

-This template repository aims to create a reusable package template which streamlines the creation and publishing of isolated python packages in DAPE.
+This template repository aims to create a reusable package template which streamlines the creation and publishing of isolated python packages in auth-broker.
-This is aligned with the engineering vision @ IAG for better modularisation and reusability of code.
+This is aligned with the engineering vision @ auth-broker for better modularisation and reusability of code.

 ______________________________________________________________________